neo-project/docs/docs/en-us/reference/govapi/setMaxTransactionsPerBlock.md

-# Function setMaxTransactionsPerBlock
+# setMaxTransactionsPerBlock Method

-Set maximum transactions in a block.
+Sets maximum transactions in a block.

 > [!Note]
 >
-> - Need to check muti-signature of committee members.
-Will be executed as long as it's signed by more than half of the committee members.
+> The method needs to check muti-signature of committee members, and it is executed as long as it's signed by more than half of the committee members.

 ## Contract